[gravityform id="8" ajax="true"]

 Why is the Start Date Delayed Until November?

-The launch of a new technology under a certificate scheme is structured differently to the launch of a grant or fixed-price rebate, such as the Solar Victoria rebate.
-With routine grants and fixed-price rebates there is often a limited pool of funding and it is subject to government approval for each site.
-However with certificate schemes, as long as the installation meets the criteria it can create a certificate rebate.
+The launch of a new technology under a certificate scheme is structured differently to the launch of a grant or fixed-price incentive, such as the Solar Victoria rebate.
+With routine grants and fixed-price incentives there is often a limited pool of funding and it is subject to government approval for each site.
+However with certificate schemes, as long as the installation meets the criteria it can create a certificate incentive.
 The evidence needed to verify the installation is submitted to an Accredited Provider such as Ecovantage, who handles the policy and audit requirements on your behalf.
 A three to six-month period between policy release and the program starting is routine in certificate schemes.
 This allows Accredited Providers to ensure all systems and processes are ready and to allow time for the market to prepare to comply with the program’s requirements.

 What Other Installations Can Claim PRCs?